jouleaidotcom/sellaora/API-DOCS.md

-# Sellaora Backend API Documentation
+# JouleAI Backend API Documentation

 ## Overview
-This is the backend API for Sellaora, an AI-powered e-commerce store builder platform.
+This is the backend API for JouleAI, an AI-powered e-commerce store builder platform.
 The backend is built with Node.js, Express, and MongoDB (Mongoose).

 ---